worldline/vuejs-training/docs/state/README.md

 **Question**: Why do not we return to the login form after refreshing the page ?

-7. If the user has entered wrong credentials in the login form, display an error message.
-To help you, you can declare additional `data` such as a `loginError` string for example.
+7. If the user has entered wrong credentials in the login form, display an error message below the login button.
+To help you, you can declare an additional `error` string in the component's `data`.

 8. **Bonus**: Code a `logout` action and add a logout button `<button id="logout-btn">` that invokes this action.
 Display the user's name next to this button.